What is Goodpasture syndrome?

 - If the kidneys fail, dialysis or kidney transplant may be needed.

-- Treatment is aimed at reducing the severity of the symptoms and to prevent your immune
+- Treatment is aimed at reducing the severity of the symptoms and preventing your immune

 system from destroying kidney and lung tissue.